Onufriivka Raion: History

 Mykhailo D. Tolstoy was a large landowner and implemented on their land advanced methods of management, the savings were used at that time purely on equipment, iron plows, threshing and winnow horse.
 There was even a tractor, "Fordzon."
-On the farm award-winning horses were bred, which proved to be popular in Russia and abroad.
+On the farm, award-winning horses were bred, which proved to be popular in Russia and abroad.
 They also reared breeds of sheep rambulye (8 thousand units) and gray Ukrainian cows (600 goals).
 The wool from the sheep was sent to Bialystok and Lodz wool factory.
-At the height of its power the town had its own brick factory, and all buildings on the estate were built from their own brick, which became a mark of high quality, especially in 1911.
-Through donations from the Tolstoy family (MM Tolstoy and his mother OG Tolstoy) a school was built, in which children spent time studying and striving towards an attractive appearance as well as inner sense and beauty.
+At the height of its power, the town had its own brick factory, and all buildings on the estate were built from their own brick, which became a mark of high quality, especially in 1911.
+Through donations from the Tolstoy family (MM Tolstoy and his mother OG Tolstoy), a school was built, in which children spent time studying and striving towards an attractive appearance as well as inner sense and beauty.
 Hospitals and schools were also built in the village of Pavlysh, and a Township Board, veterinaries, vicarage, Zemstvo in Onufriivka.
-The Tolstoy family also founded Onufriivka park.
-One of the disciples of the famous Russian scientist Dokuchaev led the work.
+The Tolstoy family also founded Onufriivka Park.
+One of the disciples of the Russian scientist Dokuchaev led the work.
 All work was carried out by the hands of the multitude of serfs of Count Tolstoy.
-Old Park counts its age from 20 years of 19th century.
+Old Park counts its age from 20 years of the 19th century.
 And a half century later a new addition was made to the south of the river Omelnychok.
 The area of the park is 84 hectares, of which 22 hectares are water mirror ponds.
 On its territory there were more than 100 species of trees and shrubs, original pavilions, bridges, small architectural forms, and bulk island with gazebo and bathing, Beside the house are two pools with fountains and a rose garden.
 The path through the park was based on the classic British model.